Bible Study Resources - Tips, Online Bible Search, Devotions

 What Should Christians Remember about the Number 3?

 Even numbers aren’t outside of God’s grasp.
 God has ordered the world to follow mathematical and numerical patterns.
-We can see his design in how numbers operate even in nature, knowing that everything on earth points back to the fact that God exists, so we have no excuse not to praise him.
+We can see his design in how numbers operate even in nature, knowing that everything on earth points back to God's existence, so we have no excuse not to praise him.

 Also, three is important in terms of the Trinity.
-If God was one in one, he would either be dependent on humans to satisfy his loneliness (which would make him limited in his power), or worse, created humans to appease any of his needs.
-In essence, in that model, humans would be slaves to God, like the Canaanite gods of old, such as Moloch.
+If God were one in one, he would either be dependent on humans to satisfy his loneliness (which would make him limited in his power) or, worse, create humans to appease any of his needs.
+In that model, humans would be slaves to God, like the Canaanite gods of old, such as Moloch.

 God doesn’t need us.
 He has love in his very essence.
 The dance of the Trinity, allows for God not to be dependent on our existence, but for every part of his being to be so, so full of love, each person of the Trinity giving of himself to the other members.
 Therefore, he created us as an act of love, not dependence.

-Three carries an extreme significance throughout Scripture in prophetic fulfilment to the nature of our prayers.
-As Christians, we should remember to keep an eye out for any instance we see something thrice in Scripture.
-It’s either emphatically pointing to the essence of something, or showing the completeness of something.
+Three carry extreme significance throughout Scripture in prophetic fulfillment of the nature of our prayers.
+As Christians, we should watch for any instance we see something thrice in Scripture.
+It’s either emphatically pointing to the essence of something or showing the completeness of something.

 Numbers are important in the Bible.
 We can often overlook these because our culture doesn’t have the same emphasis on number symbolism that the original audience had.
 But by looking at Scripture in context, we can dive even more into the richness of God’s word.